DoctorKhan/The-Social-Game-Book/src/40_part/250_constitutional_blueprint_five_protocols.md

 Any community that adopts these five constraints can be considered a "node" in the emerging network.
 The protocols are sufficient to ensure compatibility and mutual aid between nodes, while allowing infinite creativity in their specific implementation.

+## Field Note
+The first time I asked a friend to “vouch” for my contribution, it felt awkward—like bragging.
+Then I watched how it changed the room: suddenly the invisible work became visible, and other people started telling their own contribution stories.
+That’s when the abstract “reputation system” became human to me.

 The next chapter will show how these protocols can be implemented through a practical, three-phase roadmap that anyone can begin today.